-After spending a few relaxing days in Timisoara, we booked a train to Belgrade, a city that I didn’t have strong feelings about visiting other than for its convenient location en-route to Sarajevo.
+After spending a few relaxing days in Timisoara, we booked a train to Belgrade – a city that we initially visited due to its convenient location en-route to Sarajevo.

 A stamp!
 Serbia was the only country so far on the trip to stamp my EU passport.
 It has been a while since I last had a European stamp in my passport.

 The train from the Serbian border was a shabby locomotive that reeked of stale smoke fumes.
 It was hot, sticky, and unpleasant.
 It stopped every few minutes.
 Clearly the train is used like a local bus service.
 It was hours before we pulled into Belgrade.

 Belgrade station was by far the smallest, most unfriendly station we encountered on the trip.
 It was so tiny I doubted that it could be the main central station of Belgrade, the capital of Serbia—and former capital of Yugoslavia.

 We had instructions from our hostel that we were to walk up Balkanska street, and turn left when we reached Terazije square.
 I looked up at the first street sign I saw.
 There was a problem.
 A big problem.

 My instructions were written in English, in the roman script.
 The street signs were all written in cyrillic.
 We had no idea if we were looking at the right street.